 Annular Tear

-Most annular fissures are asymptomatic, but some may be painful.
+Most disc tears are asymptomatic, but some may be painful.
 Typically, simple symptomatic annular fissures without disc herniation are treated with non-steroidal anti-inflammatory medications and low-impact physical therapy.
-Chronic pain due to annular fissures can be due to granulation tissue or in-growth of nerve endings which is usually seen near the dorsal root ganglion.
-Additionally, an annular fissure can allow extrusion, for example, disc herniation, of the nucleus pulposus and compress the adjacent nerves.
+Chronic pain due to disc tears can be due to granulation tissue or in-growth of nerve endings which is usually seen near the dorsal root ganglion.
+Additionally, a disc tear can allow extrusion, for example, disc herniation, of the nucleus pulposus and compress the adjacent nerves.

 Etiology